 - Plant manufactured rigid poly-vinyl chloride (PVC) based polymer components serve as a permanent stay-in-place finished form-work for concrete walls.
-The formwork System being used acts as prefinished walls requiring no plaster and can be constructed instantly. - Construction is done in a sequential manner where at first, the Prefabricated PVC Wall panels and Pre-Engineered Steel Structural Sections as per the design are transported to the Site. - Then, these Sections are erected on the prepared foundation using cranes and required connections.
+The formwork System being used acts as prefinished walls requiring no plaster and can be constructed instantly. - Then, these Sections are erected on the prepared foundation using cranes and required connections.
 Floor is installed using decking sheet.
-Once the structural frame and floor is installed and aligned, wall panels are fixed on decking floor. - The pre-fabricated walling panels having provisions of holes for services conduits, are fixed along with the reinforcement & cavities inside the wall panels are filled with concrete.
-Upon installment of wall panels, flooring and ceiling, the finishing work is executed.
+Once the structural frame and floor is installed and aligned, wall panels are fixed on decking floor. - The pre-fabricated walling panels having provisions of holes for services conduits, are fixed along with the reinforcement & cavities inside the wall panels are filled with concrete. - Wall PVC Formwork with Concrete filling (Options - Insulation Filling) - Floor Decking Sheet + Rebar mesh + Screed